Slip and Fall on Ice and Snow in Philadelphia

 Hire a Slip and Fall Lawyer Today

-If you or a loved one are dealing with injuries and medical expenses from a snow or ice accident, the trip and fall lawyers at Philly Slip and Fall Guys are here to help.
-We will evaluate your case and determine the best course of action for successful reimbursement.
-To learn more about our qualifications, services, and pricing, contact our team today at 215-268-6898.
+If you or a loved one is dealing with injuries and medical expenses from a snow or ice accident, the fall accident lawyers at Philly Slip and Fall Guys are here to help.
+We offer free consultations and will evaluate your case to determine the best course of action for successful reimbursement.
+Our law firm serves clients in Philadelphia, Bucks County, and throughout the surrounding region.

 I recently had a consultation with Keith Kofsky in regards to a slip and fall incidents.
 He was very professional, not only he sent me an email to follow up, but also he answered my multiple calls whenever I needed his help.
 I felt he genuinely cares about his clients.
 Thank you Keith for taking your time to explain my legal options, and provided much needed advice on a short time period.
 You made me feel valued and cared.